 Gemstone Floating Eyeliner

 Davy will be the first to show you that you can create floating eyeliner with more than just eyeliner.
 Here, she used tiny gemstones in place of eyeliner along the top arc of the floating design.
 The result?
 A glamorously exaggerated wing that we can't take our eyes off of.
+These rhinestone stickers offer enough color options to be a creative artist.

 Beautiful in Blue